-Welcome to our new and improved GrokNation FAQ!
+Welcome to our GrokNation FAQ!

 GrokNation is a communal space where we can read, discuss, explore, learn and truly understand the issues that shape our modern lives: from the social impact of pop culture to the importance of human connection, from causes that help to heal communities large and small to the challenges of raising the next generation of activists.
 Smart and passionate, with a quirky sense of humor and an unapologetic nerdiness, GrokNation is a place for people of all ages and backgrounds – this means you! – to spend time thinking deeply about things that matter, trying to “grok” them.

 This community is founded by actress and neuroscientist Mayim Bialik – this means you’ll hear from her a lot, but we’ll also hear from a host of interesting people who are aligned in their desire to inspire, motivate and help grow an audience of intelligent and thoughtful Grokites.
 Some guest posts have featured politics, dealing with mental illness, feminism, having a geek husband, sexual violence on campus, body image, human trafficking, faith and cancer, and platelet donation.

 Got topics you’d love to learn or talk about?
 Let us know via our contact form, or ping us on social media (Facebook, Twitter, or Instagram).
 We can’t promise we’ll respond to every message we receive, but we do want to know what you want to read.
 (Please note: Mayim does not read emails sent to this email address or to the GrokNation social media accounts – those accounts are monitored only by editorial staff, and we cannot forward your messages to her.)

 What does “grok” mean, anyway?